Large deviation for uniform graphs with given degrees: Introduction

-\end{eq} The following corollary states the corresponding $\ldp$ for the random regular graph.
+\end{eq} Note that $I_p(W_1) = I_p(W_2)$ for any $W_1\sim W_2$, thus $I_p$ is well-defined on $(\tsW,\delcut)$.
+The following corollary states the corresponding $\ldp$ for the random regular graph.
 Let $p\in (0,1)$ and $d= \floor{np}$.
-Consider the degree sequence $\bld{d} = d\bld{1}$, and for this case simply denote the probability measure associated to the random regular graph by $\tPRd$. \begin{corollary} The sequence of probability measures $(\tPRd)_{n\geq 1}$ on $(\tsW, \delcut)$ satisfies an $\ldp$ with speed $n^2$ and good rate function $J_p$ defined in \eqref{eq:rate-regular}. \end{corollary}

-As the main application of their $\ldp$, Chatterjee and Varadhan \cite{CV11} derived the $\ldp$s for subgraph counts of Erd\H{o}s-R\'enyi random graphs.
+Consider the degree sequence $\bld{d} = d\bld{1}$, and for this case simply denote the probability measure associated to the random regular graph by $\tPRd$. \begin{corollary} The sequence of probability measures $(\tPRd)_{n\geq 1}$ on $(\tsW, \delcut)$ satisfies a $\ldp$ with speed $n^2$ and good rate function $J_p$ defined in \eqref{eq:rate-regular}. \end{corollary} As the main application of their $\ldp$, Chatterjee and Varadhan \cite{CV11} derived the $\ldp$s for subgraph counts of Erd\H{o}s-R\'enyi random graphs.
 Under the constraint on the number of edges, Dembo and Lubetzky \cite{DL18} also proved $\ldp$ results for subgraph counts.
 Below we state the corresponding results for~$G_{n,\bd}$.